TomatenKuchenDEV/docs/docs/customcommands-en.md

 ---

 In order to manage customcommands you need the permission "Manage Server".
-We suggest you to use our [Dashboard](https://tomatenkuchen.eu/dashboard/customcommands) to manage your customcommands.
+We suggest you to use our [Dashboard](https://tomatenkuchen.eu/dashboard/customcommands/) to manage customcommands.

 # Commands